stevez86/sudoku-solver-public/README.md

+#Solution for Sudoku

+A brute force solution by Steve Zimmerman created the first week of Dev BootCamp

-# Sudoku 1 Modeling Logic - TEST
+# Sudoku 1 Modeling Logic

 ##Learning Competencies